Arch Street Friends Meeting House: Place of worship

 The Arch Street Meeting House is a landmark building within the over 100 monthly meetings of Philadelphia Yearly Meeting.
-For most of the 19th and 20th centuries, Friends would come from Philadelphia Yearly Meeting’s four-state geographic area to conduct annual business at its midsummer “sessions”.
+For most of the 19th and 20th centuries, Friends came from Philadelphia Yearly Meeting’s four-state geographic area to conduct annual business at its midsummer “sessions”.
 The meeting house was also the home of the Monthly Meeting of Friends of Philadelphia, which has met here since its completion in 1805.

 As of 2024, the Monthly Meeting of Friends of Philadelphia has two weekly meetings for worship.
 Philadelphia Yearly Meeting holds two of its three annual business meetings, known as “continuing sessions”, in the West Room.
 Because of its central location and historic significance, Friends meet at Arch Street for other events during the year.

 Revitalization

 The trustees of the Preservation Trust initiated a program in 2022 to revitalize the building’s infrastructure and exhibits.
 Because of its adjacency to the National Park Service’s Independence National Historical Park, the Trust incorporated local architectural, historic, and NPS standards into the planning process as well as Friends’ own attention to energy conservation.

 As of 2024, work is underway to increase the electrical service to the building to permit conversion of its gas boiler to an efficient heating and cooling system.
 Lighting will be improved and the fire suppression system will be upgraded.
 In the East Room, the exhibits will be refreshed to offer a more contemporary and inclusive interpretation of the Quaker experience and the testimonies of Friends.